How to Handle On-Chain Events

 game.board[boardRow][boardCol] = game.players[player];

-console.log("MV", JSON.stringify(game));
+console.log('MV', JSON.stringify(game));

 await context.storage.putJson(gameId, game);